 Love burgers?
 Here’s a list of Charlotte’s 20 best burgers spots, ranked.

-#20 The Diamond
+No. 20: The Diamond

 Vibe: Cozy retro diner in Plaza Midwood, founded in 1945.

-What to order: Small Block Burger — 1/3 lb. ground beef with lettuce, tomato, onion and mayonnaise.
+What to order: Small Block Burger — 1/3 lb. ground beef with lettuce, tomato, onion, and mayonnaise.

 Vibe: Cool bar and burger spot in the heart of Uptown.
 I’ve heard it’s one of Luke Kuechly’s favorite late night hangouts.

 No. 15: Crepe Cellar

 No. 14: Bad Daddy’s

 What to order: Basic Burger ($8.75) — 6-ounce freshly ground custom beef blend.

-Backup burger: When you’re craving breakfast, but it’s actually lunch time, go with the “Sam I Am Burger” — American cheese, over easy fried egg, rosemary ham and fresh made pesto.
+Backup burger: When you’re craving breakfast, but it’s actually lunch time, go with the “Sam I Am Burger” — American cheese, over easy fried egg, rosemary ham, and fresh-made pesto.

-Background: Sure, you know Midwood for its barbecue, but have you had the burger?
-If not, try “The Roadhouse” – chuck and brisket burger patty with ketchup, mustard, pickles American cheese, lettuce and tomato ($9).
+What to order: Sure, you know Midwood for its barbecue, but have you had the burger?
+If not, try The Roadhouse ($9) — chuck and brisket burger patty with ketchup, mustard, pickles American cheese, lettuce, and tomato.
 Add brisket or chopped pork for another $2.

-#12 Oak Steakhouse
+No. 12: Oak Steakhouse

 Burger topping options at Pinky’s: